pree-dew/opentelemetry-collector-recipes/drop_log_lines_using_attribute_filter_and_regex/README.md

 - If we want to drop some log statements that can come from `n` number of services.

 ### Solution:
-- Use `filter` processor on otel-collector
+- Use `filter` processor of otel-collector
-- Identify correct log statements using attribute filter
+- Identify correct log statements using attribute filter first and then match regex on body

 ### To run